ShiweiHe0713/Algorithms-Made-Easy/5_linked_list/linked_list.md

 **Linked list problems are frequently related to two pointers, stacks/recursion**.
 Like we can use stack or recursion to reverse a linked list, use two pointers to find the mid point of a linked list or detect cycle in the list.

+**And Linked list is very similar to Tree and Graphs.** It's even treated as a tree in 430 Flatten a Multilevel Doubly Linked List, and  [138.
+Copy List with Random Pointer](https://leetcode.com/problems/copy-list-with-random-pointer/).

 ## Problems